jxxcarlson/github_repo_rag/README.md

 Please see discussion/ast_comments.txt for some comments on the format of the chunks created by parsing source code and to whom they are "fed."

+To test the integration (so far) of Elm support, tun `npx ts-node github_repo_rag/src/chunkers/elmChunker.ts <path-to-elm-file>` from the root of this repo. e.g. `npx ts-node src/chunkers/elmChunker.ts src/elm/test.elm`

 ## ✨ Features

 - **Multi-language Support**: Process TypeScript, JavaScript, Python, and Elm codebases